Keiysuke/Wish-List/README.md

 Last ones were :
 - Update/Delete your grouped purchases - Plus you can delete selected purchase from a "grouped purchase" when editing one.
 - You can now filter on an entered period when visualizing your historic of purchases/sellings.
+- Possibility to archive your products & filter on archived/non archived products
 - You can now set a customs price for any of your purchase.

 And more :